NaorGuetta/NaorGuetta/README.md

 ## Hey there!
 ### Summary
 I'm **Naor Guetta**,

 a Computer Science student with just one semester left before I graduate 🎓

-I'm all about continuous learning, solving tricky problems, and diving into new technologies.
+Passionate about continuous learning, solving tricky problems, and diving into new technologies 😊

-I love working in teams where creativity and curiosity are key, and I’m always up for a challenge 😊

 ### Skills:
 * **Programming Languages:**